 During a thunderstorm, lightning can cause a power surge that could damage or completely ruin your outdoor unit.

-To protect your AC system from damage, your best course of action is to install a surge protector.
-The surge protector will “protect” your AC system from any spikes/surges in voltage.
-If the surge protector notices a surge or spike, it will divert the extra voltage into the ground wire, keeping your AC from becoming damaged.
+To protect your HVAC system from damage, your best course of action is to install a surge protector.
+The surge protector will “protect” your system from any spikes/surges in voltage.
+If the surge protector notices a surge or spike, it will divert the extra voltage into the ground wire, keeping your system from becoming damaged.

-Whether you’ve recently noticed flooding, damage or just want to ensure that your AC is working correctly, we’d be happy to take a look.
-If you think your AC system is damaged, you can schedule a repair with us.
+Whether you’ve recently noticed flooding, damage or just want to ensure that your AC or heat pump is working correctly, we’d be happy to take a look.
+If you think your system is damaged, you can schedule a repair with us.

-If your AC isn’t damaged but you just want peace of mind that everything is working properly, you should schedule an AC check-up.
+If your system isn’t damaged but you just want peace of mind that everything is working properly, you should schedule an AC check-up.